 Generally speaking, a student entering into the student payroll system is not paid for three to four weeks.
-When a student begins working during the two-week pay period and hours are submitted on the last day of the pay period, an additional two weeks are needed for the student payroll to be completed and a check issued.
-Paychecks are issued bi-weekly on Friday.
+When a student begins working during the two-week pay period and hours are submitted on the last day of the pay period, an additional two weeks are needed for the student payroll to be completed and pay issued.
+Direct Deposits or Focus cards are issued bi-weekly on Friday.

 If there has been an error in the reporting of student hours by the department, the department can send a written request to the Payroll Office to make arrangements for a special check.
 Special checks are for students who have worked 10 hours or more.

 The special check represents 90% of the student's gross wages.
 The other 10% is kept for estimated taxes.
 Any excess of the estimated taxes will be refunded on the next pay.

 Wages received by student employees are subject to federal, state and city tax deductions.
 Social Security (FICA) is deducted during the summer semesters if the student is enrolled in less than a ½ time status.
 All taxes will be deducted from graduate students with less than 5 credits.

 The rules for being EXEMPT from federal taxes have changed.
 If your parents or another person can (not will, but can) claim you as a dependent on their tax return, you will have to pay some income tax for the year and cannot be exempted from withholding.

 The general rule for most students: claim zero (0) exemptions if you expect to be claimed as a dependent on your parent's or other person's tax return.
 (W-4 example, W-4 example for international students)